 Welcome International Students!

 The International Student Services Team is glad you are here at Century College.
 We want you to be successful during your time with us.
 Below you will find forms and resources to help you navigate many international student processes.
 If you need more information, please attend one of the many workshops we provide to help you along the way.
-Click here to see our semester workshop calendar.
+Current F-1 International Students can visit the ISS D2L page for workshop information and announcements.

 Maintain your F-1 Status: Rules and Regulations